Daily High to Daily Low: Is It Safe to Buy Alphabet Inc. (GOOGL)?

 Truist gave a rating of “Buy” to GOOGL, setting the target price at $3500 in the report published on April 27th of the current year.

-Volatility was left at 3.15%, however, over the last 30 days, the volatility rate increased by 2.45%, as shares surge +1.09% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -19.42% lower at present.
+Volatility was left at 3.14%, however, over the last 30 days, the volatility rate increased by 2.80%, as shares sank -5.24% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -24.58% lower at present.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at GOOGL starting from O’Toole Amie Thuener, who sale 42 shares at the price of $2298.63 back on Jun 01.
-After this action, O’Toole Amie Thuener now owns 1,181 shares of Alphabet Inc., valued at $96,542 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at GOOGL starting from HENNESSY JOHN L, who sale 33 shares at the price of $2348.39 back on Jun 09.
+After this action, HENNESSY JOHN L now owns 78 shares of Alphabet Inc., valued at $77,497 using the latest closing price.

-MATHER ANN, the Director of Alphabet Inc., sale 21 shares at $2102.84 during a trade that took place back on May 25, which means that MATHER ANN is holding 565 shares at $44,160 based on the most recent closing price.
+HENNESSY JOHN L, the Director of Alphabet Inc., sale 42 shares at $2346.81 during a trade that took place back on Jun 09, which means that HENNESSY JOHN L is holding 1,927 shares at $98,566 based on the most recent closing price.

 Stock Fundamentals for GOOGL